rclark848/PIRE_Bioinformatics/Day_3_Labs/PCA_Lab.md

 \
 \
 \
 *Does this PCA look more like the PCA with outliers only or the PCA with outliers excluded?
-Why doyou think this is so?*
+Why do you think this is so?*